-Further replanting and replacement of tree should occur as required.
+Further replanting and replacement of trees should occur as required.

-Planting the 'tear drop garden' or Feature garden has been based on the range of plant species and cultivars used during Truby king's time but modified to enable a low maintenance regime.
+Planting the 'tear drop garden' or Feature garden has been based on the range of plant species and cultivars used during Truby Kking's time but modified to enable a low maintenance regime.
 Several areas of lawn have been retained for ease of maintenance.
 This planting is 80% complete.
 A decision was made not to reconstruct the rock garden on the SE side of the house because of the high development and maintenance costs.

-The rear of the house could be developed as a kitchen garden once the landscape structures have been stabilised.
+The Garden originally contained an extensive herb garden.
+The rear of the house could be developed as a kitchen garden including herbs and vegetables once the landscape structures have been stabilised.
 This could be managed as a community garden by the trust and local community.